CosmiQuantum/QICK_Qubit_LabSuite/README.md

 ---
 ## Contributing
 If you'd like to add a new analysis, follow these steps.
-1. Create a new branch using the instructions found at the CosmiQ [How to use github](https://github.com/CosmiQuantum/how_to_use_github) repo.
+1. Open a new Issue and create a new branch by following **steps 1–4** under the [Pipeline for new contributions](#pipeline-for-new-contributions) section in the CosmiQ [How to use GitHub](https://github.com/CosmiQuantum/how_to_use_github#contents) guide.
-2. Create a Python file containing a class that defines the analysis you want to do.
+2. On your branch, create a Python file containing a class that defines the analysis you want to do.
 It should include pulling the data from disk and parsing it into useful data structures.
 Please use the following naming convention:
    - If your file contains a class, give the file the same name as your class using CamelCase.
    - If your file does not contain a class, please use the naming convention all_lowercase_with_underscores.py
    - For methods, please use the convention all_lowercase_with_underscores_definition()